-Given that drones are flying objects and deem to lost control resulting in crashing someone's property, causing liability claims, the drone owner and pilots may be interested in getting drone insurance in Canada to prevent unfortunate event of an accident.
-Even some may argue that home insurance should somehow cover some damage that takes place on or nearby one's property.
-This type of personal insurance will not cover commercial use (i.e. charging fees for taking videos overhead of other people's property).
-If you are only using your drone for personal use and not business use, there is no current obligation to insure your drone.
-But based on the number of accidents that seem to happen with drones, it is strongly recommended drone owners and pilots to protect themselves by getting drone insurance in Canada with liability insurance, and if the equipment is of high value, consider buying coverage to protect their investment.
+Given that drones are flying objects and deemed to lose control resulting in crashing someone's property and causing liability claims, the owner and pilots may be interested in getting insurance in Canada to prevent the unfortunate event of an accident.
+Some may argue that home insurance would somehow cover some damage on or nearby one's property.
+However, this type of personal insurance will not cover commercial use (i.e. charging fees for taking videos overhead of other people's property).
+In addition, the personal insurer has no obligation to cover you when you use the UAV aircraft for financial gain.

-When flying a drone recreationally in Canada, it is recommended to have liability drone insurance in Canada when flying.
-Should your UAV (or RPAS as they are sometimes called) fall out of the sky and cause damage to people or property, you will want to ensure you are adequately covered for both liabilities and crash damages.
+When flying recreationally in Canada, it is recommended to have liability drone insurance in Canada.
+Should your UAV fall out of the sky and cause damage to people or property, you will want to ensure you are covered.

-In the event of a pilot's worst nightmare, a crashed drone, you have the following options.
+In the event of a pilot's worst nightmare, such as a crashed aircraft, you have the following options.